panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 ## 4. Key takeaway

-The primitive approach to replace all occurrences is to split the string into chunks by the search string, the join back the string placing the replace string between chunks: `string.split(search).join(replaceWith)`.
+The first approach to replace all occurrences is to split the string into chunks by the search string, the join back the string placing the replace string between chunks: `string.split(search).join(replaceWith)`.
 This approach works, but it's hacky.

 Another approach is to use `string.replace(/SEARCH/g, replaceWith)` with a regular expression having the global flag enabled.

 Unfortunately, you cannot easily generate regular expressions from a string at runtime, because the special characters of regular expressions have to be escaped.
-And dealing with a regular expression for a simple replacement of strings is overwhelming.

-Finally, the new string method `string.replaceAll(search, replaceWith)` replaces all string occurrences.
-The method is a proposal at stage 4, and hopefully, it will land in a new JavaScript standard pretty soon.
+Finally, the string method `string.replaceAll(search, replaceWith)` replaces all string occurrences.

 My recommendation is to use `string.replaceAll()` to replace strings.